MochaMothMedia/Final-Inventory/readme.md

 ## Installation

+###### Package Manager
+In Unity's Package Manager, you can add the repo as a git package.
+I have been able to get this to work by using the `https` method, however you can't grab a specific version this way and will always be stuck using the latest release.
+In Github, select `Code > HTTPS` and click on the clip board.
+Back in Unity, open Package Manager and hit the plus button and select `Add package from git url`.
+Paste the link there and the package will be added automatically.

+###### Manual Installation
 Unity's Package Manager seems to have issues with git repositories, however this can be added as a dependency to your Unity project manually.
 Please ensure Odin Inspector is in your project.
 If you don't own Odin Inspector, I would highly recommend purchasing it otherwise you won't be able to serialize interface instances as members which completely breaks this solution.

 Grab [NSubstitute from NuGet](https://www.nuget.org/packages/NSubstitute).
 Extract the zip and grab `NSubstitute.dll` and add it to your project `Assets/Plugins` folder.